NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

            web_server=False
            port=5999

-Please wait for the server to be ready before proceeeding.
+Please wait for the server to be ready before proceeding.

 .. code-block:: bash